GoogleCloudPlatform/cloud-foundation-fabric/modules/iot-core/README.md

 # Google Cloud IoT Core Module

-This module setup Cloud IoT Core Registry, register IoT Devices and configure Pub/Sub topics required in Cloud IoT Core.
+This module sets up Cloud IoT Core Registry, registers IoT Devices and configures Pub/Sub topics required in Cloud IoT Core.

-Requires enabling the following APIs:
+To use this module, ensure the following APIs are enabled:
 * pubsub.googleapis.com
 * cloudiot.googleapis.com

 ## Simple Example

-Basic example showing how to create an IoT Platform (IoT Core), connected to a set of given Pub-Sub topics and provision IoT devices.
+Basic example showing how to create an IoT Platform (IoT Core), connected to a set of given Pub/Sub topics and provision IoT devices.

-Before executing, device certificates shall be created, for example using:
+Devices certificates must exist before calling this module.
+You can generate these certificates using the following command

 ```
 openssl req -x509 -newkey rsa:2048 -keyout rsa_private.pem -nodes -out rsa_cert.pem -subj "/CN=unused"